Observation-Time-Induced Crossover from Fluctuating Diffusivity: Introduction

-\if0 Diffusion theory, originating from the work of Einstein and Smoluchowski \cite{Einstein1905,smoluchowski1906kinetischen}, relates particle mobility to thermal fluctuations.
+Diffusion theory, originating from the work of Einstein and Smoluchowski \cite{Einstein1905,smoluchowski1906kinetischen}, relates particle mobility to thermal fluctuations.
 According to the Stokes-Einstein relation \cite{Einstein1905,Stokes}, the diffusion coefficient of a spherical particle is given by

 where $T$ is the temperature, $\eta$ is the viscosity of the surrounding medium, $r$ is the particle's hydrodynamic radius, and $k_{\rm B}$ is the Boltzmann constant.

-While remarkably successful for simple liquids, this classical relation becomes only an effective approximation in complex or heterogeneous environments, where the local friction and particle size experienced by a molecule may fluctuate in time \cite{Akimoto2025}.
-Such departures from the classical picture motivate the need to understand diffusion with time-dependent mobility. \fi
+In complex and heterogeneous systems, however, the Stokes-Einstein relation should be regarded as an effective, coarse-grained description.
+In concentrated or interacting protein solutions, for example, generalized Stokes-Einstein relations predict that the collective diffusion coefficient depends not only on temperature and viscosity but also on interparticle interactions and concentration, reflecting many-body and thermodynamic effects \cite{Kholodenko1995,yu2005prediction,heinen2012viscosity}.
+Such extensions highlight that experimentally extracted diffusion coefficients often represent effective, environment-dependent transport parameters rather than fixed microscopic constants.

+In addition to interaction-induced modifications, internal structural fluctuations and environmental heterogeneity can induce time-dependent variations of the local friction and the effective hydrodynamic size experienced by a molecule, leading to a mobility that fluctuates on finite time scales \cite{Akimoto2026}.
+Such effects become particularly relevant when transport properties are extracted from finite observation windows, as is often the case in experiments and simulations of biomolecular systems.

-Hydrated proteins exhibit a sharp increase in the mean-squared displacement (MSD) around 200-240 K, a well-known feature termed the protein dynamical transition (DT) \cite{doster1989dynamical,Doster1990,Tournier2003,Becker2004,roh2006influence,Becker2003,Vural2013,Doster2008Thedynamical,doster2010protein,Magazu2011,Ngai2017}.
-Strikingly, neutron-scattering experiments show that the apparent transition temperature depends on the instrumental resolution \cite{Magazu2011, Ngai2017, Becker2004, Doster2008Thedynamical}, indicating that the DT is not a true thermodynamic transition but an observation-time-dependent crossover.
-Relaxation processes of the hydration-water hydrogen-bond network are believed to set the relevant timescales \cite{schiro2015translational}, but a general physical mechanism explaining the observed dependence on the observation window has remained elusive.
+Hydrated proteins exhibit a sharp increase in the mean-squared displacement (MSD) around 200-240 K, a well-known feature termed the protein {\it dynamical transition} (DT) \cite{doster1989dynamical,Doster1990,Tournier2003,Becker2004,Roh2005, roh2006influence,Becker2003,Vural2013,Doster2008Thedynamical,doster2010protein,Magazu2011,Ngai2017}.
+Strikingly, neutron-scattering experiments show that the apparent transition temperature depends on the instrumental resolution \cite{Magazu2011, Ngai2017, Becker2004, Doster2008Thedynamical}, indicating that the DT is not a true thermodynamic transition but a kinetic crossover governed by the experimental time window \cite{doster2005protein}.
+The DT is detected through finite-time atomic fluctuations associated with internal motions, quantified via the elastic incoherent structure factor or an MSD evaluated over the instrumental time window.
+Thus, the apparent transition temperature reflects the finite-time nature of the measurement and has been widely interpreted as being associated with the onset of additional internal motions becoming accessible within the experimental time window.

 Fluctuating diffusivity arises naturally in protein diffusion, where complex conformational dynamics---including long-term memory and folding-unfolding transitions---continuously modulate the hydrodynamic radius \cite{yang2003protein,Kou2004,Min2005,Yamamoto2014b,hu2016dynamics}.
 A Stokes-Einstein-like relation \cite{Yamamoto2021} implies that these structural fluctuations directly generate temporal variations of the instantaneous diffusivity.
 Analogous mechanisms appear in polymer systems: in the reptation model, for example, center-of-mass diffusion is controlled by fluctuations of the end-to-end vector \cite{doi1978dynamics,Doi-Edwards-book,Uneyama2015}, and fluctuating mobility also arises in other coarse-grained polymer models \cite{Miyaguchi2017}.